dataneek/cacheable/README.md

 ## Using Cacheable

 Cacheable requires MediatR and your IoC container of choice.
-The decorator pattern is used to wrap the `IRequestHandler` and `IAsyncRequestHandler` classes with
+The decorator pattern is used to wrap the `IRequestHandler` and `IAsyncRequestHandler` classes with Cacheable implementations that will handle the caching.

 ### With StructureMap